OleksandrZadvornyi/fire-gallery/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Deployment

+This app is deployed using **Firebase Hosting**.
+You can view the live version of the app by visiting [https://fire-gallery-84947.web.app/](https://fire-gallery-84947.web.app/).